Avocado Toast with Fresh Tomato & Poached Egg

 Kymberley | G-Free Deliciously Tweet

-In a nutshell, nutrient-dense foods are those that provide substantial amounts of vitamins, minerals and other nutrients with relatively few calories.
+In a nutshell, nutrient-dense foods are those that provide substantial amounts of vitamins, minerals, and other nutrients with relatively few calories.
 Avocados fit that bill perfectly.
 According to the California Avocado Commission, just one-third of a medium avocado (50g) has 80 calories and contributes nearly 20 vitamins and minerals.

-As a final note, what I can assure you is that these days it won’t set you back more than a buck or two in most parts of the country, that and a few minutes of prep time before you can enjoy eating it at your table.
+As a final note, I can assure you that these days it won’t set you back more than a buck or two in most parts of the country, that and a few minutes of prep time before you can enjoy eating it at your table.

 Avocado Toast with Fresh Tomato & Poached Egg